Choices at 13 and 14

 - GCSEs - GCSEs are offered by virtually all schools and are the most common qualification studied in Years 10 and 11.
 They’re available in lots of different subjects including vocational (work related) ones.

-- Foundation Learning – This could be an option if you’re not yet ready to take GCSEs (or similar level qualifications).
-On Foundation Learning you could gain Entry Level and Level 1 qualifications.
-Foundation Learning may be called something different in your school.
+- Personalised Learning Programme – This could be an option if you’re not yet ready to take GCSEs (or similar level qualifications).
+You may work towards Entry Level and Level 1 qualifications.
+Personalised Learning Programmes may be called something else in your school.

 - Other qualifications - There are a range of other course and qualifications available.
-These are available at different levels and include BTECs, OCRs, and NVQs.
+These are available at different levels and include BTEC and NVQs.